ahgroup/handelgroupwebsite/content/authors/savannahhammerton/_index.md

 * Time in group: 2022-2022 as MS student, 2022 - present as PhD student
-* Research projects: Norovirus correlates of protection, Influenza vaccination and infection
+* Research projects: Norovirus and Influenza vaccines and correlates of protection